Abdul Rahim al-Nashiri: European Court of Human Rights judgment

-The court therefore found that Mr Al Nashiri had been within Romania's jurisdiction and that the country had been responsible for the violation of his rights under the convention.
-It also recommended that Romania conclude a full investigation into Mr Al Nashiri's case as quickly as possible and, if necessary, punish any officials responsible.
-The country should also seek assurances from the United States that Mr Al Nashiri will not suffer the death penalty.
+The court found that al-Nashiri had been within Romania's jurisdiction and that the country had been responsible for the violation of his rights under the convention.
+It also recommended that Romania conclude a full investigation into his case as quickly as possible and, if necessary, punish any officials responsible.
+The country should also seek assurances from the United States that al-Nashiri will not suffer the death penalty.

-On May 31, 2018, the ECHR ruled that Romania and Lithuania also violated the rights of Abu Zubaydah and Abd al-Rahim al-Nashiri in 2003-2005 and in 2005-2006 respectively, and Lithuania and Romania were ordered to pay 100,000 euros in damages each to Abu Zubaydah and Abd al-Nashiri.
+Romania was ordered to pay 100,000 euros in damages to al-Nashiri.